Bnei Brak: History

 In 1928, the Great Synagogue was completed, and the village committee celebrated its inauguration by presenting statistics noting its development over the past four years.
 Bnei Brak, with a population of about 800 residents, covered about 2,000 dunams, including about 800 dunams which were citrus groves.
 It had 116 houses, 31 huts, six public buildings, and 48 cowsheds.
 In the summer of 1929, Bnei Brak was connected to the electricity grid.
 In the 1931 census of Palestine, the population of Benei Beraq was 956, all Jewish, in 255 houses.
 In 1940, it had 4,500 residents and 25 factories.
 In 1948, the population was 9,300.
 Bnei Brak achieved city status in 1950.

-In April 2020, the entire city of Bnei Brak was placed under quarantine due to the coronavirus outbreak.
-In 2022, a Palestinian man killed five people in a mass shooting.
+In April 2020, the entire city of Bnei Brak was placed quarantined due to the COVID-19 pandemic.
+On 29 March 2022, a Palestinian man killed five people.

 Rabbinic presence

 Avrohom Yeshaya Karelitz (the Chazon Ish) emigrated from Belarus to Bnei Brak in its early days, and attracted a large following there.
 Leading rabbis who have lived in Bnei Brak include Yaakov Landau, Eliyahu Eliezer Dessler, Yaakov Yisrael Kanievsky ("the Steipler"), Yosef Shlomo Kahaneman (Ponevezher Rov), Elazar Menachem Mann Shach, Michel Yehuda Lefkowitz, Aharon Yehuda Leib Shteinman, Nissim Karelitz, Shmuel Wosner and Chaim Kanievsky.
 In the early 1950s, the Vizhnitzer Rebbe, Chaim Meir Hager, founded a large neighborhood in Bnei Brak which continued to serve as a dynastic center under his son, Moshe Yehoshua Hager, and under his grandsons, Yisrael Hager and Menachem Mendel Hager.

 Beginning in the 1960s, the rebbes of the Ukrainian Ruzhin dynasty (Sadigura, Husiatyn and Bohush) who had formerly lived in Tel Aviv, moved to Bnei Brak.
 In the 1990s, they were followed by the rebbe of Modzhitz.
 Unlike the former four Gerrer rebbes, who lived in Jerusalem, the current rebbe was a Bnei Brak resident until 2012.
 The rebbes of Alexander, Biala-Bnei-Brak, Koidenov, Machnovke, Nadvorne, Premishlan, Radzin, Shomer Emunim, Slonim-Schwarze, Strykov, Tchernobil, Trisk-Bnei-Brak and Zutshke also reside in Bnei Brak.
 Moshe Yehuda Leib Landau was the Rabbi of Bnei Brak until his death on March 30, 2019.
 He was a respected authority on halakha (Jewish law) and kashrut (kosher supervision).
 The "Rav Landau" hechsher (kosher certification) is widely accepted.
 Nissim Karelitz, chief rabbi (av beis din) of the Lithuanian Haredi community, heads a beth din (rabbinical court) of Lithuanian and Hasidic dayanim, called She'eris Yisroel.